Why colonization of africa took place in the last quarter of 19th century?

 Conclusion

-The colonization of Africa in the last quarter of the 19th century resulted in the loss of sovereignty for African societies and the exploitation of both human and natural resources.
+Colonization of Africa in the last quarter of the 19th century resulted in the loss of sovereignty for African societies and exploitation of human and natural resources.

 Related topics;